michael2012z/BitBible/markdown/KJV/files/Ps.md

 16. Thy fierce wrath goeth over me; thy terrors have cut me off.

-17. They came round about me daily like water; they compassed me about together.daily: or, all the day
+17. They came round about me daily like water; they compassed me about together.

 18. Lover and friend hast thou put far from me, and mine acquaintance into darkness.

 ## Psalms 89

-1. Maschil of Ethan the Ezrahite.I will sing of the mercies of the Lord for ever: with my mouth will I make known thy faithfulness to all generations.Maschil…: or, A Psalm for Ethan the Ezrahite, to give instructionto all…: Heb. to generation and generation
+1. Maschil of Ethan the Ezrahite.I will sing of the mercies of the Lord for ever: with my mouth will I make known thy faithfulness to all generations.

 2. For I have said, Mercy shall be built up for ever: thy faithfulness shalt thou establish in the very heavens.